ivandeex/Sia-Ant-Farm/README.md

 	'AntConfigs': an array of `AntConfig` objects, defining the ants to run on this antfarm 'AutoConnect': a boolean which automatically bootstraps the antfarm if provided 'ExternalFarms': an array of strings, where each string is the api address of an external antfarm to connect to.
+	'WaitForSync': wait with all jobs until all ants are in sync, defaults to false.
 }
 ```